Ariel ("Ari") RabkinPostdoctoral Researcher

 I and the folks in Mike Freedman's group at Princeton are building a system called JetStream, for wide-area stream processing.
 The vision is to build a practical useful system for this new and emerging area.
 An abstract about the system appeared at LADIS 2012.
 A workshop paper about the overall vision appeared at HotOS '13.
 A full paper will appear at NSDI 2014.

 Fellow Berkeleyan Leo Meyerovich and I have been looking at social influences on programming language adoption.
 Most of the visualizations and associated materials are available here.
 A vision paper appeared at ONWARD 2012 (the "new ideas" track associated with SPLASH/OOPSLA).
 Our results appeared at OOPSLA 2013.
 We described our methodological challenges at PLATEAU 2012.

 My dissertation studied using program analysis to understand software configuration.
 I particularly looked at two major applications: explaining errors in terms of configuration, and "configuration spellcheck".
 Error explanation is the problem of finding the option that most usefully explains a failure, given a program and an error message.
 Configuration spellcheck is the problem of catching configuration errors before the program ever runs.

 A paper about automatically finding and classifying options (and hence Configuration Spellcheck) appeared at ICSE 2011.
 A followup paper about inferring the root cause of error messages appeared at ASE 2011.
 This work was the core of my dissertation, "Using Program Analysis to Reduce Misconfiguration in Open Source Systems Software".

-This work is built on top of JChord, a program analysis framework being primarily developed by Mayur Naik, formerly of Intel Research Berkeley and now of Georgia Tech.
+My configuration debugging work used JChord, a program analysis framework being primarily developed by Mayur Naik, formerly of Intel Research Berkeley and now of Georgia Tech.

 If you're interested in using the Configuration Spellchecker, you should check out the JChord SVN repository and look in the